Szarlej Mine: Geology

 The main minerals extracted from the Szarlej mine were primarily white calamine (with a zinc content of up to 23–27%) and red calamine, zinc blende, and dolomite.
 Smithsonite, pyromorphite, gypsum, and an unusual brownish-red hemimorphite were also found.
 Calamine, zinc blende, and galena were found in numerous fractures in the dolomite, giving it a brecciated appearance.

-Samples of rocks from the Szarlej mine, such as red calamine, white calamine, and dolomite, were exhibited in the Zollverein section at the International Exhibition in London in 1862.
-Rocks from the Szarlej mine (as well as from nearby mines like Bleischarley and Neue Helene) were also displayed at the World's Fair in Vienna in 1873.
+Samples of rocks from the Szarlej mine, such as red calamine, white calamine, and dolomite, were exhibited in the Zollverein section at the 1862 International Exhibition in London.
+Rocks from the Szarlej mine (as well as from nearby mines like Bleischarley and Neue Helene) were displayed at the World's Fair in Vienna in 1873.